 AAEP is pleased to offer a wide array of courses related to the field of arts administration, education and policy.
-View the spring 2020 course offerings for a full list of our spring 2020 courses:
+View the autumn 2020 course offerings for a full list of our autumn 2020 courses:

 Professor Joni Acuff

 Since its inception, over 45 years ago, multiculturalism has been a framework used to identify and acknowledge varying levels of difference and oppression over varying contexts.
 Multiculturalism is one of the most explicit consequences to increasing levels of diversity, specifically racial diversity.
 Critical components of multiculturalism have been adopted by many countries.
 Unfortunately, the issues that birthed multiculturalism in the early 60’s still exist, yet they have manifested in different ways and settled into different systems that overwhelmingly impact the lives of those who are not White, heterosexual, Christian males.
 Fortunately, as time has progressed, so have the tenets, goals and actions of multiculturalism.
 These theoretical transformations work to fit the needs of the contemporary challenges that humanity faces.
 This course introduces students to the conception and evolution of multicultural education theory.Explorations of race, racism and race relations in the US and US education is at the core of this class.
 However, there are also considerations of socioeconomics, gender, sexual orientation, religion, and ability as well.
 Finally,students will explore the ways art, artists, art policy and art education are situated in conversations centered on these very issues of multiculturalism, making direct implications on its development.